h-eugene/Obsidian/Introduction. Vector Spaces. Linear Independence. Basis..md

 - **Vector** is all directed line segments sharing the same direction and length.
 - The length of a vector - $|\vec{a}|$
 - *Unit vector* **$\hat{u}$** = $\frac{\vec{V}}{|V|}$ ^63ddc6
+  It's a "mini-vector" with magnitude (length) 1 that needs to represent any vector with same direction as
 - $\begin{bmatrix}3& 4\end{bmatrix}^{\top} = \begin{bmatrix}3\\4\end{bmatrix}$
 ## Vector Addition.
 Scalar Vector Multiplication.
 ## Properties of Vector Arithmetic.